NERC CIP Compliance

 The Tofino Industrial Security Solution can help your organization reach NERC CIP compliance by creating electronic security perimeters around any critical cyber-asset by preventing any unauthorized access.
 The Tofino Security Appliance (SA) can be installed anywhere in the SCADA network, inside or outside and requires no downtime for installation.
 Once in place, Tofino SAs are easily configured to control communication between network zones.

-The Tofino Security Appliance allows you to combine multiple security technologies in a single industrially hardened security device, including stateful firewall, Virtual Private Network (VPN), deep packet inspection for a number of key SCADA protocol and high resilience event logging.
-Coordinating all Tofino SA’s is the Centralized Management Platform (CMP), an easy to use configuration and monitoring tool designed specifically for SCADA engineers.
+The Tofino Security Appliance allows you to combine multiple security technologies in a single industrially hardened security device, including stateful firewall, deep packet inspection for a number of key SCADA protocol and high resilience event logging.
+Coordinating all Tofino SAs is the Tofino Configurator, an easy to use configuration and monitoring tool designed specifically for SCADA engineers.
 Details on each of these can be found by clicking below:

 To Learn More About NERC CIP